Anne Shirley (actress): Early life

 Born in New York City as Dawn Evelyeen Paris, Shirley began modeling as a baby and made her film debut with a featured role in Moonshine Valley (1922).
-She began acting at the age of five as the live-action Alice in Walt Disney's silent animated series Alice in Cartoonland.
+She began acting at the age of five as the live-action Alice in Walt Disney's Alice Comedy Alice's Egg Plant.
 Shirley had a highly successful career in pre-Code films such as Liliom, Riders of the Purple Sage, So Big, Three on a Match and Rasputin and the Empress.

 Career

 John Beal and Anne Shirley in 1936.

-In 1934, Shirley starred as the character of Anne Shirley in Anne of Green Gables and took that character's name as her legal and stage name.
+In 1934, Shirley starred as the character of Anne Shirley in Anne of Green Gables and took that character's name as her stage name.

 Shirley tested for the role of Melanie Hamilton Wilkes in the screen version of Gone with the Wind, but Olivia de Havilland was eventually cast instead.
 She starred in Steamboat Round the Bend, Make Way for a Lady and Stella Dallas, for which she was nominated for the Academy Award for Best Supporting Actress.
 Her later roles came in films such as Vigil in the Night, Anne of Windy Poplars, The Devil and Daniel Webster and Murder, My Sweet, her final film.

 Critic Bosley Crowther of The New York Times praised Shirley's performance in Saturday's Children (1940), writing that she played her role "with heroic integrity and strength of character."